SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 This query consists of 1 phrase.
 The general structure is *action + subsidies + fisheries // international instruments + fisheries*

-`larval subsidi*` is a term to do with fish population dynamics and is removed.
+`"larval subsidi*" OR "recruitment subsidi*"` are terms to do with fish population dynamics and are excluded.

 ``` Ceylon =
 TS =